arborchat-ai/api-docs/README.md

 ***POST [https://api.arborchat.ai/api/v1/answer](https://api.arborchat.ai/api/v1/answer)***

 *Note: Max 5 requests per minute.
 In some complex questions that lead to multi-level analysis, we might take more than 60s to return an answer.
-We suggest to allow a timeout of 90s or above.*
+We suggest to allow a timeout of 120s or above.*

 #### Request Body
 ```
 {
-    "query": string
+    "query": string,
+    "forceAnswer": boolean // Determines whether ArborChat should respond to non-investment related questions, even though it's not its primary focus.
+Default is false.
 }
 ```